etk7pq/budget-analyzer/README.md

 ### Security/Privacy

 **Current Implementation:**
 The system has no authentication/authorization (demo only).
 Input validation consists of a basic check for `income` field presence.
 There is no PII handling as all data is financial aggregates, not personal identifiers.
 Secrets management uses environment variables via `.env` files that are not committed to the repository.
+Also, this prototype does not store sensitive financial data persistently.Future versions will include authentication and secure storage.

 **Production Considerations:**
 Production deployment should add input validation (e.g., ensure numeric values, reasonable ranges), implement rate limiting to prevent abuse, add HTTPS/TLS for encrypted communication, consider authentication (API keys, OAuth) for multi-user scenarios, and use a database with proper access controls instead of in-memory storage.